theam/aday-ondemand-loop/docs/guide/content/user_guide/uploading_files.md

    Use this interface to navigate your HPC project directory and select the files to be uploaded.
    For help using the Upload File Selector, see [Upload File Selector](./upload_file_selector.md).

    Once selected, files are automatically staged and uploaded.
 You can monitor progress in the bundle view or the global **Uploads** page.
-   Upload tasks can be cancelled before or during transfer.s
+   Upload tasks can be cancelled before or during transfers.

 !!! note

-    This view does **not auto-refresh**.
+    The file list in the **Upload Bundle** view does **not auto-refresh**.
 Reload the page manually to see updated statuses.
 ---

 ### Creating an Upload Bundle